GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Fix: Bug: Login Button Not Working
+        # Project Plan: Add User Authentication

 ## Overview
-The task involves resolving a critical bug where users are unable to log in when clicking the login button.
-This issue is high-priority as it directly impacts user access to the application, potentially affecting user satisfaction and retention.
+The goal of this project is to implement OAuth2 authentication for user login.
+This will enhance the security of the application by allowing users to log in using a secure and standardized authentication protocol.
+The feature will support multiple OAuth2 providers, such as Google, Facebook, and GitHub, to offer flexibility and convenience to users.

 ## Definition of Done
 - [ ] All acceptance criteria met